 The online retail giant has a new game in town and it’s called Merch By Amazon.
-Merch By Amazon actually launched over two years ago, but as Amazon sales continue to increase and more and more sellers are looking for easier ways to get their t-shirts sold online, Merch By Amazon is drawing those sellers in.
+Merch By Amazon launched in 2016.
+As Amazon sales continue to increase and more and more sellers are looking for easier ways to sell their products online, Merch By Amazon is drawing those sellers in.

-But what makes it different than the traditional Amazon Seller Central?
-From design to production to marketing, Merch By Amazon is changing the way we do business.
+But what makes it different than traditional Amazon Seller Central?
+From design to production to marketing, Merch By Amazon is changing the way business is done.

 Most businesses on Amazon Seller Central purchase inventory from a manufacturer or a wholesaler, list it, price it however they want, and sell it to customers via the Amazon marketplace.
 Some t-shirt businesses choose to use third-party t-shirt fulfillment services, but they still have to manage the process and orchestrate the details in order to have their designs printed and shipped.
 They also don’t get the immediate benefit of Prime shipping eligibility.

 With Merch By Amazon, there’s one basic step: upload a t-shirt design.
 That’s it.
 When a customer places an order for your design, Amazon will print, ship, and handle the details.
 Merch By Amazon charges a fixed cost to print and produce each shirt, so all you have to decide is how much profit you want to make on each tee.
 It’s a simplified way of doing business that allows you to put the focus on design rather than production.

 How quickly can you start selling on Merch By Amazon?

 To be considered, you must complete this application.
 Based on this application, Amazon may invite you to become a new seller.
 At this point, you can only become a new seller by invitation, so you’ll need to submit an application and wait for Amazon to send you the coveted invite.
 In the meantime, you can start working on some great new designs, research keywords, check out what the competition is doing, hone in on new trends, and start marketing your artwork through social media.